xmake-io/xmake-docs/guide/configuration.md

 Note: If the cc/cxx environment variable exists, the value specified in the current environment variable will be used first.

-If the specified compiler name is not a name recognized by xmake (with gcc, clang, etc.), then the compiler tool detection will fail.
+If the specified compiler name is not a name recognized by Xmake (with gcc, clang, etc.), then the compiler tool detection will fail.

 At this time we can pass: